adambrgmn/react-oauth-flow/README.md

 #### `location` and `querystring`

 The props `location` and `querystring` actually do the same thing but both can be ommitted.
-But what the do is still important.
-When the OAuth-provider redirects your users back to your app they do so with a querystring attatched to the call. `<OauthReceiver />` parses this string to extract information that it needs to request an access token.
+But what they do is still important.
+When the OAuth2-provider redirects your users back to your app they do so with a querystring attatched to the call. `<OauthReceiver />` parses this string to extract information that it needs to request an access token.